 Raritan Multi-Platform Client (MPC) is a graphical user interface for the Raritan product lines, providing remote access to target servers connected to Raritan KVM over IP devices.
-For details on using MPC, see the KVM and Serial Access Client Guide available on Raritan's website on the same page as the KX II User Guide.
+For details on using MPC, see the KVM and Serial Access Clients Guide available on Raritan's website on the same page as the user guide.
 Instructions on launching MPC are provided there.

-Opening MPC from a Web Browser
+Launching MPC from a Web Browser